cealyssa814/AccountLedgerApplication/README.md

-# Gymnastics Gym Ledger
+# 🎀Gymnastics Gym Ledger🎀

-*A super simple app that lets a gymnastics gym track money going in (deposits) and out (payments).
+***Welcome to the Accounting Ledger used by the AH Gymnastics Academy.
+This is a super simple app that lets a gymnastics gym track money going in (deposits) and out (payments) with other viewing features such as reports for quarterly expense review.***

 It reads and writes a file called transactions.csv.